OpalSoPL/Oleus/README.md

-Nucleus v2
+Nucleus v3
 ====

-For version 1, see the sponge-api/7 branch.
+For version 1, the legacy version for Sponge API 7.1 (Minecraft 1.12), see the tag "S7.1-v1-FINAL".
+For version 2, the current version for Sponge API 7.3 (Minecraft 1.12), see the branch "v2/S7".

 * [Source]
 * [Issues]